gordonwatts/hep-programming-hints/servicex-hints.md

     - Use a top level `.Where` to do this.
     - For example, only events with at least 2 jets.
     - This is important as it can dramatically reduce the amount of data that needs to be shipped out of ServiceX.
+    - You can't go back to the root event object from step 2 here - you can only reference what you defined in step 2.

 4. Select the items from the collections that need to be sent to the client.
 The jet pT or eta, MET.